 Finally, we consider farmers' commercialization decisions.
 As shown above in Table 1, at baseline farmers typically sold some output via the cooperatives and some output via other traders.
+Figure 5 shows the fraction of farmers that sold their output to the cooperative and to other buyers, as well as keeping some output for consumption and as seeds.
+This suggests many farmers who are ostensibly active cooperative members are not selling any output to the cooperative, and instead selling to other local buyers.
+Figure 6 shows how the mean farmer allocated their output across sales, consumption, and other uses at baseline.

-Figure B.2 shows how farmers allocated their output across sales, consumption, and other uses at endline.
-This figure suggests several notable features of our setting.
+These figures suggest several notable features of our setting.
 First, as in Aflagah et al. (2019), we find that farmers allocate a large fraction of their output to commercial sale outside of their cooperatives, and only a small fraction to the cooperatives.
-Second, the fraction of output allocated to commercial sale, via the cooperative or otherwise, seems to have declined in treatment group the endline.
-Third, there is a small but important fraction of output that is kept for home consumption.
+Second, there is a small but important fraction of output that is kept for home consumption.
 This is particularly relevant given that consumption of aflatoxin-contaminated crops can affect health of adults and children.
-Similarly, farmers keep a fraction for seeds or giveaways.29 The quantity in levels kept for seeds is relatively constant across baseline and endline, despite lower yields in the endline season.
+Similarly, farmers keep a fraction for seeds or giveaways.32 The quantity in levels kept for seeds is relatively constant across baseline and endline, despite lower yields in the endline season.